jtedesco/ArnetMinerParser/README.md

 Contains Python code for a distributed parser for the raw Arnetminer XML data.
 This parser happens in two phases:

-  1.a distributed parser (using 4 slave processes) that sanitizes the raw data
-    and outputs it into an intermediate format
+  1. a distributed parser (using 4 slave processes) that sanitizes the raw data and outputs it into an intermediate format
   2. a single-threaded parser that does several final passes to error check and combine intermediate results